Makonde District: Overview

 Chinhoyi, the district headquarters is a college town, hosting two major universities, namely: Chinhoyi University of Technology (CUT) and Zimbabwe Open University (ZOU).
 There are three major high schools; Chinhoyi High School, Nemakonde High School and Lomagundi College.
 In addition the district is home to numerous primary schools.
+The majority of schools include Hombwe,Kenzamba,Zumbara, Choto Chipfuwamiti, Mapfungwe, St Rupperts, Runene, Mkohwe, Shupa, Matoranhembe, Magurekure.

 Population

-The current population of Makonde District is not publicly known.
 In 2010, the district population was estimated at 167,436 people.
-The next national population census in Zimbabwe is scheduled from 18 August 2012 through 28 August 2012.
+The 2022 census estimated a population of 209,960.

 Urban centers in the district include Chinhoyi, the provincial and district headquarters, Alaska approximately 15 km directly west of Chinhoyi, and Lion's Den, which lies about 25 km, northwest of Chinhoyi, on the road to Chirundu.